Hadiasemi/JavaSummery/JavaSummery.md

   * **Private:** is a Java keyword which declares a member's access as private.

   * **Static:** object belongs specifically to the class, instead of instances of that class.

+	* **functional interface:** An interface with only one abstract method, so it can be implemented with a lambda.

   * **Is-a:** inheritance/interfaces
   * **has-a:** composition/aggresgation